mailund/admixture_graph/README.md

 Fitting a graph to data
 -----------------------

-The graph makes predictions on how the f4 statistics should look.
-If you have the *neldermead* package installed you can fit graph parameters to observed D statistics.
-This is done using the *fit\_graph* function
+The graph makes predictions on how the \(f4\) statistics should look.
+The graph parameters can be fit to observed statistics using the `fit_graph` function:

 ``` r
 fit <- fit_graph(bears, bears_graph)